ZiluLiang/Pirate-fMRI_Analysis/scripts/Exp1_fmri/Analyses_Scripts_Logbook.md

-This logbook provides a documentation of the analysis script associated with the main figure.
-Details of how the analysis are conducted can be found in the [Multivariate Analysis Pipeline](/scripts/Exp1_fmri/MultivariateAnalysisPipeline.md).
+This logbook provides a documentation of the analysis scripts associated with the main figures.
+Details of how the data is preprocessed and prepared as well as how the analyses are conducted can be found in the [Multivariate Analysis Pipeline](/scripts/Exp1_fmri/MultivariateAnalysisPipeline.md).

 # Figure 1: Behaviour
 ## Participant Classification